-In addition to this proposed conservation measure, 146.06 ha of land within the BCAA will be 'retained' as either rural land, public open space and existing easements which includes 23.53 ha of retained native vegetation, whilst currently cleared areas will be subject to some landscape tree plantings as well as passive recreation to further enhance habitat for Koala.
+In addition to this proposed conservation measure, 151.27 ha of land within the BCAA will be 'retained' as either rural land (Gilead Homestead), public open space and existing easements which includes 28.53 ha of retained native vegetation, whilst currently cleared areas will be subject to some landscape tree plantings as well as passive recreation to further enhance habitat for koalas as part of open space planning.

-Collectively, these Biobank sites and retained open space will form a 244.8 ha fenced, dog and vehicle prohibited, Gilead Koala Conservation Reserve of 250m minimum width, that will be subject to a Koala Conservation Plan including on-going management and mitigation of threats, community education and involvement and ongoing monitoring.
+Collectively, these BSA sites and retained open space, not including the retained rural land around the Gilead Homestead will form an approximately 250 ha fully fenced, dog and vehicle prohibited, Gilead Koala Conservation Reserve.
+The Gilead Koala Conservation Reserve is consistent with the recommendations of the NSW Office of the Chief Scientist and Engineer's recommendations for the Protection of the Campbelltown Koala population and the Department of Planning and Environment's 24 planning principles for the Greater Macarthur Growth Area, and will be subject to a Gilead Koala Conservation Plan including on-going management and mitigation of threats, community education and involvement and ongoing monitoring.

-This Biodiversity Certification Assessment has found that 1,623 biocertification 'ecosystem credits' are required for direct and indirect impacts to five BVTs (17 credits for CPW SHW, 269 for CPW SPW, 1,202 credits for SSTF, 123 for RFEF and 12 for Grey Myrtle Dry Rainforest (GMDR) and 4,985 'species credits' are required for impacts to Koala (1,942 credits), Squirrel Glider (1,501 credits), Cumberland Plain Land Snail (476 credits), Southern Myotis (978 credits) and Pomaderris brunnea (88 credits).
+This Biodiversity Certification Assessment has found that 1,123 biocertification 'ecosystem credits' are required for direct and indirect impacts to four BVTs (242 credits for CPW SPW, 803 credits for SSTF, 69 for RFEF and 9 for Grey Myrtle Dry Rainforest (GMDR) and 3,381 'species credits' are required for impacts to Koala (1,456 credits), Squirrel Glider (993 credits), Cumberland Plain Land Snail (289 credits), Southern Myotis (613 credits) and Pomaderris brunnea (30 credits).

-The proposed Biobank sites and Natural Areas in the 'land subject to conservation measures' will generate 2,152 ecosystem credits (147 for CPW SHW, 304 for CPW SPW, 1,424 for SSTF, 193 for RFEF and 84 GMDR), i.e. subject to the approval of the red flag variation requests, all ecosystem credits are met and significantly exceeded by the proposed on-site conservation measures.
-These same Biobank sites will generate 5,522 species credits (1,175 Koala, 1,180 Squirrel Glider, 1,018 Cumberland Plain Land Snail, 752 Southern Myotis and 1,446 Pomaderris brunnea species credits i.e. there will be a deficit of 320 Squirrel Glider species credits, 767 Koala credits and 226 Southern Myotis credits.
-The deficit of credits for Squirrel Glider (320), Koala (767), and Southern Myotis (226) will be met by the purchase of additional species credits from registered Biobank or Biodiversity Stewardship sites in the region or via the purchase of biodiversity credits from the Biodiversity Conservation Trust (BCT).
-Lendlease (Credit ID holder 650) already holds 99 Koala credits from the Campbelltown Koala population purchased from the Noorumba Reserve Biobank site (BA239).
+The proposed BSA sites in the 'land subject to conservation measures' will generate 2,427 ecosystem credits (343 for CPW SPW, 1,800 for SSTF, 198 for RFEF and 86 GMDR), i.e. subject to the approval of the red flag variation requests, all ecosystem credits are met and significantly exceeded by the proposed on-site conservation measures.
+These same BSA sites will generate 6,232 species credits (1,348 for Koala, 1,347 Squirrel Glider, 1,181 Cumberland Plain Land Snail, 856 Southern Myotis and 1,500 Pomaderris brunnea species credits i.e. there will be a deficit of 108 Koala credits and significant surpluses for all other species.
+The deficit of Koala credits (108) will be met by retiring 99 Koala species already held by Lendlease (Credit ID holder 650) from the Campbelltown Koala population purchased from the Noorumba Reserve Biobank site (BA239) and the purchase of 9 Koala credits from registered biobank sites outside the BCAA or Biodiversity Stewardship sites or the BCT (subject to an assessment of credit equivalency), as outlined in Section 6 of this report.

-All surplus ecosystem (529) and species credits (1,900) generated by on-site conservation measures will be retired in accordance with the requirements of the BCAM.
+All surplus ecosystem (1,304) and species credits (2,960) generated by on-site conservation measures will be retired in accordance with the requirements of the BCAM.

-Indirect impacts have been considered in accordance with the BCAM and have been determined to be negligible on the basis that all direct impacts have been assessed on the assumption of complete loss of all biodiversity values, even where impacts are only partial loss as a result of establishing Bushfire

-Asset Protection Zones (APZ) and all proposed conservation areas have a 30m buffer provided by perimeter roads (15m) and Local Open Space/APZs that will retain biodiversity values, in particular canopy trees that will provide additional foraging resources for Koala.
+Indirect impacts have been considered in accordance with the BCAM and have been determined to be negligible on the basis that all direct impacts have been assessed on the assumption of complete loss of all biodiversity values, even where impacts are only partial loss as a result of establishing Bushfire Asset Protection Zones (APZ) and all proposed conservation areas have a 30m buffer provided by perimeter roads (15m) and Local Open Space/APZs that will retain biodiversity values, in particular canopy trees that will provide additional foraging resources for Koala.